concrettojava/Baggin_SVM/README.md

 * pandas
 * matplotlib
 ## Usage
-This experiment was written based on JupyterNotebook.
+* **First of all, you need to change your dataset path**
-Of course, if you are having trouble using jupyter, you can run three deep learning models in py format files.
+* This experiment was written based on JupyterNotebook.
-<u>Change your dataset path</u>
+* Of course, if you are having trouble using jupyter, you can run three deep learning models in py format files.

 ## Parameters in DeepLearning models
 * ***pos_weight***
   Which determines the magnification of the gradient when calculating the loss of subcategory samples